 We will now highlight a few realizations.
-It is natural to first consider "true" spin systems, e.g., single electron arrays.
-These are often discussed as potential quantum computers; typical proposals involve a mechanism for switching the interaction and a second independent mechanism for performing single-qubit gates.
+Our schemes are relevant to all proposals for quantum computing that involve a Heisenberg interaction and can support tuning of transition energies.
+It is natural to first consider 'true' spin systems, e.g. single electron arrays.
+These are often discussed as potential quantum computers; typical proposals involve a mechanism for switching the interaction and a second independent mechanism for performing single qubit gates.
 Our schemes allow one to dispense with the former and retain only the latter.
 To exploit the Zeno effect, one could employ the Pauli blockade phenomenon: a suitable optical pulse can conditionally create an exciton (a bound electron-hole pair) in the region of a preexisting electron (the qubit) depending on its state.
-A previous QC proposal makes sophisticated use of this idea [18] but here we exploit it very crudely: merely by allowing the exciton to dissipatively decay (or to relax), one would indirectly collapse the state of the electron spin.
+A previous QC proposal makes sophisticated use of this idea [19] but here we exploit it very crudely: merely by allowing the exciton to dissipatively decay (or to relax), one would indirectly collapse the state of the electron spin.

 Our schemes are also relevant to a different class of system that operates (and decoheres) on a far more rapid time scale: pure exciton computing.
-In typical exciton QC schemes the up/down pseudospin states are the presence/ absence of an exciton on a quantum dot (QD), thus our Zeeman energy would correspond to the exciton creation energy.
-This could be tuned either by shifting the exciton localization between regions of different band gap (somewhat analogously to Ref.
-[3]) or via the quantum confined Stark effect.
-The latter is expected [19] to be very strong in double-dot structures: of order 100 meV for achievable fields.
-Both the dc and ac Stark effects are relevant: the latter could permit "all-optical" control.
-Moreover, the Stark effect is seen in many other quantum systems (including molecular structures) and could allow them to be similarly exploited.
-Furthermore, since the creation energy is nonzero at zero field, the Stark effect could in principle support the "pure" global switching illustrated in the right side of Fig. 3.
-Exciton systems can also provide sufficiently rapid wave function collapse for our Zeno exploitation, e.g., via a laser tuned to generate an excited exciton state with rapid (picosecond) intraband relaxation.
+Exciton lifetimes are very short, however the gates can be ultrafast (picoseconds) so that a large number of operations could be performed within that lifetime.
+In typical exciton QC schemes the up/down pseudo-spin states are the presence/absence of an exciton on a quantum dot (QD), thus our 'Zeeman' energy would correspond to the exciton creation energy.
+This could be tuned either by shifting the exciton localization between regions of different band gap

+(somewhat analogously to $\operatorname{Ref}[3]$) or via the quantum confined Stark effect.
+The latter is expected[20] to be very strong in double-dot structures: of order 100 meV for achievable fields.
+The coupling strength J between two separated pairs may be a fraction of 1 meV, leading to a suitably large ratio Δ .
+Both the D.C. and A.C.
+Stark effects are relevant - the latter could permit 'all-optical' control.
+Moreover the Stark effect is seen in many other quantum systems (including molecular structures) and could allow them to be similarly exploited.
+Furthermore, since the creation energy is non-zero at zero field, the Stark effect could in principle support the 'pure' global switching illustrated in the right side of Fig. 3.
+Exciton systems can also provide sufficiently rapid wavefunction collapse for our Zeno exploitation, e.g. via a laser tuned to generate an excited exciton state with rapid (picosecond) intra-band relaxation.
+The required frequency may be distinct for barrier spins versus qubit-bearing spins (given that the barrier spins must have a distinct exciton creation energy) - if so then one could simultaneously collapse all barrier spin states with a global pulse.

 Thus it appears that several of the phenomena associated with excitonic systems may be well suited to our purposes.
-Looking beyond such systems, we speculate that the minimal demands of our 3rd architecture may introduce the possibility of QC to new classes of system.
-For example, in 1D Heisenberg magnets such as KCuF3 [20], the effect of coupling between two chains can be replaced by an effective inhomogeneous magnetic field on one of the chains [20].
+Looking beyond such systems, we speculate that the minimal demands of our 3^{rd} architecture may introduce the possibility of QC to new classes of system.
+For example, in 1D Heisenberg magnets such as KCuF3[21], the effect of coupling between two chains can be replaced by an effective inhomogeneous magnetic field on one of the chains [21].
 Zeeman tuning might then be accomplished by controlling the distance and alignment of one 1D spin chain with respect to another.

-S. C. B. wishes to acknowledge support from a Royal Society URF, and from the Foresight LINK project "Nanoelectronics at the Quantum Edge."
-S. B. acknowledges the NSF under Grant No. EIA-00860368.
+SCB wishes to acknowledge support from a Royal Society URF, and from the Foresight LINK project "Nanoelectronics at the Quantum Edge".
+SB acknowledges the NSF under Grant Number EIA-00860368.